kaawsb/dc-ves-modelling-kaou-et-leti/README.md

-# :earth_americas: GDP dashboard template
+# : Travail de leti et Kaou
 A simple Streamlit app showing the GDP of different countries in the world.

 https://dc-ves-modelling-leti-kaou.streamlit.app/